qjadud1994/Korean-license-plate-Generator/README.md

 - You can use this generator when there is insufficient data on the license plate.

-- This image generator may be used in a character recognition model ([CRNN](https://github.com/qjadud1994/CRNN-Keras.git)).
+- This image generator may be used in a [character recognition model like 'CRNN'](https://github.com/qjadud1994/CRNN-Keras.git)

 - I recommend pre-training with synthetic images and fine-tune with real data.